- Location: Across: Marla SA, Marree SA, Elliston SA, Streaky Bay SA, Ceduna SA, Adelaide SA, Victor Harbor SA

 - Commitment: Regular - more than 6 months

 - Category: Other

 Champions are encouraged to be involved in whatever capacity they are comfortable with that fits in with their lives.
-We know our Community Champions are busy, often balancing family and work commitments.
+There is no minimum expectation for hours of involvement.
+We know our Community Champions are busy, often balancing family and other commitments.

 - Online & Remote Volunteers